2024-08-12 COMPLETED Tour 2024 - Monday, August 12, 9:00 AM - FARIBAULT Sakatah Trail Faribault to Waterville (EASY/MODERATE) - 30 Miles

 We will be on the eastern-most end of the trail starting just east of Interstate 35 in Faribault.
 The trail passes through three miles of Sakatah Lake State Park and follows a signed route on city streets through Waterville.

-It’s 32 miles round trip with options to stop in Waterville, Warsaw, Morristown and, of course, Faribault (I hear there is a great ice cream shop there).
+There will be options to stop in Waterville, Warsaw, Morristown and, of course, Faribault (I hear there is a great ice cream shop there).
 We will not do the Faribault town circle so this trail should be mostly paved and flat.

 We will return to Faribault for ice cream treats or lunch as you desire.
 With a brewery, ice cream and pizza, as well as many restaurants to choose from, there is something for everyone.